 "You're…" Ben said, blinking in stupid surprise at the man.

 "Dave."
 He craned his neck to look past Ben's shoulder.

 "Bridgette's ex," Ben finished.
-Why the hell was he here?
+Why the hell is he here?

 "That too."
-The man shifted impatiently, raising an arm like he meant to shove Ben out of the way.
-He must've noticed the stain on Ben's sweater and thought better of it, though, because he pulled back and ran his hand through his own hair instead.
-He gave Ben a quick once-over—eyes darting from the puke stain to his disheveled hair and finally down to his bare feet and water spotted pant cuffs—before sidestepping him altogether and striding towards the hallway.
+The man shifted, raising an arm like he meant to shove Ben out of the way.
+He must've noticed the stain on Ben's sweater and reconsidered, because he pulled back and ran his hand through his own hair instead.
+He gave Ben the once-over—eyes darting from the puke stain up to his disheveled hair and then down to his bare feet and spattered pant cuffs—before sidestepping him altogether and striding towards the hallway.

 "How long's it been since her last fix?" he called back as he unerringly headed to the bathroom.

 The statement stopped Ben mid-scurry in his attempt to catch up with the other man.
 "Fix?"
 He stood frozen in the living room.
 "No, you've-" got the wrong idea, he thought, but couldn't quite bring himself to say.
 "It's just…," he tried again.
 He didn't know how to finish the sentence.

 It's just what?
 A mix-up with a prescription that's gotten way out of hand?

 He thought about his discovery of a drawer filled with empty pill bottles in Bridgette's apartment earlier that afternoon.
 Ben checked his watch.
 God, had it really only been a handful of hours ago that brash, opinionated, effervescent Bridgette had explained to him in a brittle voice that she just needed a bit of help to get her little problem straightened out?